NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

-# Lab 13: Azure AI Foundry
+# Lab 13: Microsoft Foundry

 ## Lab overview

-In this exercise, you will explore the Azure AI Foundry portal and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
+In this exercise, you will explore the Microsoft Foundry portal and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
 You will gain hands-on experience working with Azure AI hubs, projects, and deploying AI models like GPT-40.

 ## Lab objectives